dcbasso/RMonitorLeaderboardWebapp/README.md

 RELEASES
 ------------------------
 0.1:
 - Create a pom.xml file(Maven) with all future dependencies of the project.
 - Create persistence manager classes and persistence.xml.
 - Create first Rest to check Service Status.

+0.2:
+- Creates BEANS
+- Added REST service to Receiving Data from Client
+- Added REST service to Send Data to Clients/WebPage
+-